Magnetic-core memory: How core memory works

-The most common form of core memory, X/Y line coincident-current, used for the main memory of a computer, consists of a large number of small toroidal ferrimagnetic ceramic ferrites (cores) held together in a grid structure (organized as a "stack" of layers called planes), with wires woven through the holes in the cores' centers.
-In early systems there were four wires: X, Y, Sense, and Inhibit, but later cores combined the latter two wires into one Sense/Inhibit line.
+The most common form of core memory, X/Y line coincident-current, used for the main memory of a computer, consists of a large number of small toroidal ferrimagnetic ceramic ferrites (cores) held together in a grid structure (organized as a stack of layers called planes), with wires woven through the holes in the cores' centers.
+In early systems, there were four wires: X, Y, Sense, and Inhibit, but later cores combined the latter two wires into one Sense/Inhibit line.
 Each toroid stored one bit (0 or 1).
 One bit in each plane could be accessed in one cycle, so each machine word in an array of words was spread over a "stack" of planes.
 Each plane would manipulate one bit of a word in parallel, allowing the full word to be read or written in one cycle.

 Core relies on the square hysteresis loop properties of the ferrite material used to make the toroids.
 An electric current in a wire that passes through a core creates a magnetic field.
 Only a magnetic field greater than a certain intensity ("select") can cause the core to change its magnetic polarity.
 To select a memory location, one of the X and one of the Y lines are driven with half the current ("half-select") required to cause this change.
 Only the combined magnetic field generated where the X and Y lines cross (the logical conjunction) is sufficient to change the state; other cores will see only half the needed field ("half-selected"), or none at all.
 By driving the current through the wires in a particular direction, the resulting induced field forces the selected core's magnetic flux to circulate in one direction or the other (clockwise or counterclockwise).
 One direction is a stored 1, while the other is a stored 0.

 The toroidal shape of a core is preferred since the magnetic path is closed, there are no magnetic poles and thus very little external flux.
 This allows the cores to be packed closely together without their magnetic fields interacting.
 The alternating 45-degree positioning used in early core arrays was necessitated by the diagonal sense wires.
 With the elimination of these diagonal wires, tighter packing was possible.

 Reading and writing

 Diagram of the hysteresis curve for a magnetic memory core during a read operation.
-Sense line current pulse is high ("1") or low ("0") depending on original magnetization state of the core.
+Sense line current pulse is high (1) or low (0) depending on the original magnetization state of the core.

 The access time plus the time to rewrite is the memory cycle time.

 Reading

-To read a bit of core memory, the circuitry tries to flip the bit to the polarity assigned to the 0 state, by driving the selected X and Y lines that intersect at that core.
+To read a bit of core memory, the circuitry tries to flip the bit to the polarity assigned to the 0 state by driving the selected X and Y lines that intersect at that core.